What Is A Check-Cashing Service?

 Some of the positives of a check cashing service include:

-• Immediate access to cash without waiting for checks to clear.
+• Immediate access to cash: Allows you to cash checks right away without waiting for funds to clear.

 Cons